pact-foundation/pact-php/README.md

 ## Basic Consumer Usage

 All of the following code will be used exclusively for the Consumer.

-### Publish Contracts To Pact Broker

-When all tests in test suite are passed, you may want to publish generated contract files to pact broker automatically.

-The easiest way to configure this is to use a [PHPUnit Listener](https://phpunit.de/manual/current/en/appendixes.configuration.html#appendixes.configuration.test-listeners).
-A default listener is included in this project, see [PactTestListener.php](/src/PhpPact/Consumer/Listener/PactTestListener.php).
-This utilizes environmental variables for configurations.
-These env variables can either be added to the system or to the phpunit.xml configuration file.
-Here is an example [phpunit.xml](/example/phpunit.consumer.xml) file configured to use the default.
-Keep in mind that both the test suite and the arguments array must be the same value.

 ### Create Consumer Unit Test